No matter the size of your operation, energy costs can take up a large portion of business costs.

 4. Choose the best contract period

-Understanding the market can help you choose the right market contract period.
+Understanding the energy market can help you choose the right market contract period.
 In a rising market, where current prices are cheaper than future prices, it may be better to choose a longer contract.
 In a decreasing market it may be better to select a short period with the aim of buying cheaper in the future.

 5. Plan for the future

-When negotiating the contract, factor in any major changes being planned for the business.
+When negotiating the market contract, factor in any major changes being planned for the business.
 If the business is planning to expand its operations a shorter contract should be considered until a better understanding of its new energy requirements is available.

 Pricing information is available from the following sources: